stravalib/stravalib/docs/get-started/how-to-get-strava-data-python.md

 In this tutorial, you will learn how to set up your Strava API application using **Stravalib** and Python to access data from Strava's V3 REST API.
 You'll also learn how to refresh your token when needed after setting up authentication.

-## Set up Strava API authentication
+## Steps to set up Strava API authentication

 Authentication involves 4 steps:

 1. **Create a Developer App**:
-   Start by creating a free developer "app" in your Strava account.
-This app will be your main connection to the Strava API.
+   First you will create a free developer application or "app" in your Strava account.
+You will use the credentials created by this app to connect to the Strava API.

 2. **Set Up Authentication**:
-   You'll configure the authentication process by setting up permissions, known as "scopes."
-Scopes determine what your app can access—-whether it's just reading data or making changes to the data online on behalf of a user (or you).
+   Next, you'll configure your authentication to your Strava data by setting up permissions, known as "scopes."
+Scopes determine what your app can access—-whether it's just reading data or making changes to the data online on behalf of you or a user.

 3. **Log In and Authorize**:
-   When you log in to Strava and approve the permissions, Strava will give you a special code.
-This code is used to request an access token from Strava.
+   When you log in to Strava and approve the scope permissions created in step 2, Strava will provide a code.
+This code is used to request an access token from Strava that you can then use to make data requests.

 4. **Use and Refresh the Access Token**:
-   The access token allows your app to interact with Strava.
-It's valid for 6 hours.
-After that, you can refresh it using {py:func}`stravalib.Client.refresh_token()` as often as needed to continue accessing the API.
+   The access token created above allows your to interact with your Strava data for up to 6 hours.
+After the 6 hour time period, you can refresh your token using {py:func}`stravalib.Client.refresh_token()` as often as needed to continue accessing the API.

-You only need to complete steps 1-3, once-- especially if you save the refresh_token values somewhere safe.
-Once steps 1-3 are complete, all you need to do in the future is refresh your token whenever it expires to keep interacting with the Strava API.
+You only need to complete steps 1-3, once.
+Once you have a `refresh_token` value, you can continue to refresh your token whenever it expires following step 4 above.

 :::{note}
 This example workflow is a local workflow that doesn't rely upon a web application tool tool like Flask.
 If you are interested in using Flask, we have a demo folder that provides a basic setup in the `examples/strava-oath` directory of the stravalib GitHub repository.